anoopsarkar/nlp-class/hw4.md

     python3 check.py

-The output score is the BLEU score.
+The output score is found using the `check.py` script:

     python3 check.py -h